Getty Tondal: Origin

-The Getty Tondal was commissioned by Margaret of York, Duchess of Burgundy during the 1470s.
+The Getty Tondal was commissioned by Margaret of York, Duchess of Burgundy in 1475.
 During this time she had other works she requested or collected for her own personal reading quarters.
 She was one of the most powerful women of her time period and as such had access to a variety of different methods of attaining manuscripts.
-She took full advantage of this privilege by commissioning a scribe by the name of David Aubert whose excellent talents in calligraphy can be seen in The Visions of Tondal.
-Another person who worked on the miniatures in the book is the illuminator Simon Marmion, who was also patronized at this same time by Margaret's husband.
+She commissioned the scribe David Aubert and illuminator Simon Marmion, who was also patronized at this same time by Margaret's husband.

 Provenance

-In 1475, Margaret of York, Duchess of Burgundy commissioned the Getty Tondal manuscript in France.
-She owned it until 1503.
+Margaret of York owned The Getty Tondal until 1503.
 In 1853, Charles-Alexandre de Ganay, the Marquis de Ganay, obtained the manuscript and owned it until 1881.
 It was then owned onwards by Raoul Léonor Lignerolles, comte de Lignerolles, until 1894.
 The next owner of the Getty Tondal was Joseph Raphaël Vitta, Baron Vitta; he would hold onto it up until 1930 and pass it on to Jean de Brouwer, Baron de Brouwer, a Belgian.
-It would soon find itself in the hands of an American Hans P. Kraus, Sr. in 1944, having been sold to him via the Librairie FL Tulkens in Brussels.
+It would soon find itself in the hands of an American Hans P. Kraus Sr. in 1944, having been sold to him via the Librairie FL Tulkens in Brussels.
 It was then sold to another American named Philip Hofer in 1951.
 Hofer passed it off to his son, Dr. Myron Arms Hofer, after his death.
 It was sold to the J. Paul Getty Museum in 1987 where it remains today.

-Modern Times

-The manuscript can be seen at the J. Paul Getty Museum in person or it can be accessed digitally from the official website for the museum.